-Bit depths such as 24-bit and 32-bit offers a considerably better theoretical dynamic range than 16-bit.
+Bit depths such as 24-bit and 32-bit offer a considerably better theoretical dynamic range than 16-bit.
 From a practical perspective, although supported by some DAWs, 32-bit isn’t much help for recording, as interface converters operate at 24-bit maximum (barring a few exotic units).

 The best way to achieve this is to tailor the headphone or cue mix to your performer.
 For better timing, turn up or add a clear, simple click or beat that reinforces the feel of your track.
-For better tuning, introduce an instrument with clear pitch such as a piano.
+For better tuning, introduce an instrument with a clear pitch such as a piano.
 Just be sure these extra ‘guide tracks’ reinforce your existing track rather than confusing matters.

 The best way to make tight, punchy sounds is to align kick and bass sounds so that waveforms are (as much as possible) phase aligned.
 You can certainly do this by ear, but to be absolutely sure, try zooming in right into the waveforms to see what’s going on.

 DAWs have various options for quick compiling and these can be great if you’re short of time.
-For more important tracks, though, you might want to go through marking up the best takes, no-hopers and intermediates to give you more options as you piece together the ideal take.
+For more important tracks, though, you might want to go through marking up the best takes, no-hopers, and intermediates to give you more options as you piece together the ideal take.

 Shifting the ambiance tracks earlier in time will firm up the sound considerably, retaining the character of the room but keeping things much tighter, removing any noticeable pre-delay.

 If you make lots of edits, particularly where sounds overlap, it’s easy to get undesirable clicks and pops.
 If you have time, it’s wise to zoom in and deal with these points accurately.
 But for speed, and if you’re dealing with multiple tracks such as drums, multiple cross-fades can be your savior.

 You can achieve bespoke de-essing of vocals, leveling of specific words/syllables, or tweaks to specific notes.
-An EQ can also be used to resolve plosives on specific consonants.
+An EQ plugin like the Fabilfter Pro-Q can also be used to resolve plosives on specific consonants.
 Both techniques leave the remainder of your audio track untouched, ready for regular processing.